BostonGlobe/wp-local-compose/README.md

 #### Configure WordPress

 The following additions to the wp-config.php file are recommended.
-These allow the WP instance to use the Docker stack Redis and ElasticSearch containers.
+These allow the WP instance to use the Redis and ElasticSearch containers.
 ```
 define( 'WP_REDIS_HOST', 'redis' );
 define( 'WP_ELASTICSEARCH_HOST', 'elasticsearch' );